SanjeevaRDodlapati/QeMLflow/docs/reports/comprehensive/ARCHITECTURE_REVIEW.md

 ## 🎉 **Conclusion**

-The ChemML codebase has **achieved an excellent modular architecture**.
+The QeMLflow codebase has **achieved an excellent modular architecture**.
 The identified redundancies are **organizational debt** rather than fundamental issues.
 After cleanup, this will be a **reference-quality** scientific Python project structure.

 **Overall Grade: A- (becomes A+ after cleanup)**